Center-for-Space-Engineering/ground_station/README.md

 EX: exsample call : `http://127.0.0.1:5000/data_Collector/getData/exsample/0` returns all saved rows in the data base. \
 EX: exsample call : `http://127.0.0.1:5000/data_Collector/getData/exsample/1694027663.3701735` returns all saved rows in the data base after and including time 1694027663.3701735.
 8. `__str__` : Follows the same format as `esample`.
+9. `get_args_server`: returns the args for the class in a format the server can understand.
+(The return value is mapped to a table that is displayed on the web page.)

+## `cmd_data_publisher`
+This class is tasked with creating the pipe that is used by `Cosmos` for listing to our data.
+Basically it recives a command fro the server to start and then makes a request to start a new thread with the  `run_publisher` as the function running on the thread.

+## `templates\`
+This folder holds the html templates the the server uses to create the web page.

+## `synthetic_data_profilies\`
+This folder is for storing know data profiles that can be piped out to `Comos`.
+This is for testing purpusos.

+## `static\`
+Holds static images used by the webpage.

+## `source\`
+Any `Java script` need to run the web page is stored in this folder.
+It is then served to the webpage after the server is started.

+## `logs\`
+Stores the logs created during run time by the program.

+## `DTOs\`
+This file holds the definition of how interal messges are structured.

+## `database\`
+Hold the actual data base and the database definition file.

 ## running main
 The command to run main is `python3 main.py` from the host folder.
 Main also is a meenting point for all the other `api`'s being used.
 NOTE: for easy of use it is best if all the other `api`'s are in the same folder as `main.py`